jncraton/computational-thinking-cpsc2020/readme.md

 Please refer to Canvas for a list of assignments and detailed grading breakdown.

-### Presentations

-Students will complete one presentation over the course of the semester sharing knowledge of specific areas of interest with their peers.

 ### Labs

 Students will complete regular labs using various technologies.
 Labs that include code that does not compile or parse correctly will be given zero credit.